somaulte/csg/README.md

 	Options:
 		-c='/path/to/colors'	Load colorscheme to compare against from external file.
+					Color0-15 should be listed in this file as strings in bash syntax.
 		-f			Set color0 to the input color.
 		-h, --help		Display this message.

 	Arguments:
-		color			A single color represented in hexadecimal format: #FFFFFF weight			Value between 0 and 100, a higher number results in a color more closely resembling the input color.
+		color			A single color represented in hexadecimal format: '#FFFFFF'. weight			Value between 0 and 100, a higher number results in a color more closely resembling the input color.